Such a thrill, such an honor, such a delight to be here with you each day to discuss the things that matter most to one and all.

 It worked, but to what end?

-And so they're all fretting the drive-by's.
+And so they're all fretting to drive-bys.

 Everybody, everybody fretting, sweating here over the never-ending process.

-Kansas City star Steve Kraske.
+Kansas City star Steve Krasky.

-His nomination process remains unresolved.
+Democrats sweating his nomination process remains unresolved.

 Hey, Pennsylvania, what do you think?

-With Hillary Clinton, the winner Tuesday night in Ohio and Texas, Democrats are looking at a nomination race, extending at least another seven weeks until hey, Steve, pardon the sniffles here, folks.
+With Hillary Clinton the winner Tuesday night in Ohio and Texas, Democrats are looking at a nomination race, extending at least another seven weeks until hey, Steve, pardon the sniffles here, folks.

-June 7th, Puerto Rico.
+It's three months, Steve, June 7th, Puerto Rico.

 Make book on it.

-But he says here seven long weeks.
+But he says here, seven long weeks.

 That prospect was making Democrats quake Tuesday night for a host of reasons.